awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 ### Deleting a CloudWatch Log Option from an Application<a name="delete-log"></a>

 The following code example demonstrates how to use the `DeleteApplicationCloudWatchLoggingOption` action to delete an existing CloudWatch log option\.
-For more information on `DeleteApplicationCloudWatchLoggingOption`, see [DeleteApplicationCloudWatchLoggingOption](API_DeleteApplicationCloudWatchLoggingOption.md)\.
+For more information about `DeleteApplicationCloudWatchLoggingOption`, see [DeleteApplicationCloudWatchLoggingOption](API_DeleteApplicationCloudWatchLoggingOption.md)\.

 ```
 {